prashantpateldixoninfo/MyLearning/ReactJS_Project/MERN_VegCart_Project/veg-cart/README.md

 ### `Added Login page code in ReactJS`

 ### `Added new pages Buyer and Seller and redirect the page based on user_type`

+### `Split original NavBar to NavBarHome and NavBarSeller.
+And these NavBars will display based on token availibilty in localStorage`